 Applications and Data Criticality Analysis - Covered entities are required to assess the relative criticality of specific applications and data in support of other contingency plan components.
 This is an entity's assessment of the sensitivity, vulnerabilities, and security of its programs and the information it receives, manipulates, stores, and/or transmits.

-Does your organization need help developing, implementing, or reviewing any of the Contingency Plan Requirements?
+Does your organization need help to develop, implement, or review any of the Contingency Plan Requirements?
 We can help, contact your compliance specialist (855.427.0427) to find out how.